FancyGrid/awesome-grid/README.md

 * [jsGrid](http://js-grid.com/) - Light grid library with basic grid features.
 The author is a former core architect of [DevExpress](http://js.devexpress.com/).
 * [jqGrid](http://trirand.com/) - Variety of grid features.
 * [jTable](https://github.com/hikalkan/jtable) - All main features and a focus on CRUD operations.
+* [Kendo UI Grid for jQuery](https://demos.telerik.com/kendo-ui/grid/index) - jQuery grid component with Bootstrap, Material and Default themes.
 * [MiniUI](http://miniui.com) - A collection of widgets.
 There are some basic grid features.
 There are PHP, Java and .NET versions.
 All documentation is in Chinese.
 * [ParamQuery](http://paramquery.com/) - Featured grid library, but many small bugs and old design.
 Good features realization.